fawaz-strawberry/Mimi/README.md

-Fancy Schmancy Super AGI
+# Fancy Schmancy Super AGI

-Mimi is not just a single AI, but rather a process to generate continually better AI models
+Mimi is a framework for generating continually better AI models.
+It consists of several components:

+## Config YAMLS
-Config JSONs will be used to provide the neccessary information for any model to be taken in by the training files as it should provide information such as num_context num_predictions num_attention_mechs
+Config YAMLs are used to provide necessary information for any model to be used by the training files.
+These YAMLs contain information such as the number of context, number of predictions, number of attention mechanisms, and more.

-.... so on as I learn
+## INPUTS
+- Dataset: The set of data you want to train on
+- DatasetLoader: How the data will be accessed and then obtained
+- Preprocessing: Run any preprocessing steps such as tokenization of the examples, or pre-embeddings
+- Model: The model to actually process the data
+- Loss: The method to calculate the loss based on the expected outcome
+- Optimizer: The optimizer to step in the right direction, this is influenced by the learning rate.

+## pre_training.py
-pre_training.py will be a file to do the bare minimum and train a next token predictor on any given dataset.
-Arguments should include the model to train and the dataset to train on.
+`pre_training.py` is a file that performs the bare minimum training of a next token predictor on a given dataset.
+It takes arguments such as the model to train and the dataset to train on.

+## fine_tuning.py
-fine_tuning.py will be used to fine tune a model on a certain (typically smaller dataset) through similar methods as pretraining but better designed to get responses out like GPT
+`fine_tuning.py` is used to fine-tune a model on a smaller dataset.
+It employs similar methods as pre-training but is better designed to generate responses, such as with GPT.

+## generate.py
-generate.py will take in an input in the form of a string or file, along with the model to use, and output a response within a max length.
+`generate.py` takes an input in the form of a string or file, along with the model to use, and outputs a response within a maximum length.

+## models/model_x.py
-models/model_x.py will be a folder to hold the hopefully many different architectural models that I plan on training on.
-The point of this is to make it as easy as possible to build different archs and train/test them.
+`models/model_x.py` is a folder that holds different architectural models that can be trained and tested.
+The purpose of this folder is to make it easy to build and experiment with different architectures.

+## artifacts/artifact_x.xxx
-artifacts/artifact_x.xxx will be a folder to hold the artifacts in order to get a model to run, this should be handled by the config JSONs as to which model goes where.
-Our training python scripts should modify the configs to represent the latest ckpts of such models
+`artifacts/artifact_x.xxx` is a folder that holds the artifacts required to run a model.
+The configuration YAMLs specify which model goes where.
+The training Python scripts should update the configs to represent the latest checkpoints of the models.